 6. Infinity Reference Series Coaxial Car Speakers

-These are well built and very good sounding speakers.
-They have plenty of punch with solid bass, but for our money, their strength lies in the quality of their mid and high tones which are bright, vibrant and an absolute joy to listen to.
+Infinity’s Coaxial Car Speakers are well-built and excellent-sounding speakers.
+They have plenty of punch with solid bass, but for our money, their strength lies in the quality of their mid and high tones, which are bright, vibrant, and an absolute joy to listen to.

-Infinity’s REF6522ix speakers can handle 60 watts RMS (180 watts peak) and will work well with an external amplifier or directly from your stereo head unit.
-A stylish speaker, they have a noticeably larger cone than you’ll see on many speakers of a similar size, and this no doubt contributes to the solid punchy bass that these speakers produce.
+Infinity’s REF6522ix speakers can handle 60 watts RMS (180 watts peak) and work well with an external amplifier or directly from your stereo head unit.
+They’re stylish speakers with a noticeably larger cone than you’ll see on many speakers of a similar size, which contributes to the solid punchy bass that these speakers produce.

 7. JBL Premium Component Speaker System

-If you are after great sounding speakers, a component speaker system is the way to go.
-But, as we mentioned at the start of this article, they are quite expensive, and you shouldn’t expect much change from your $100 for these entry-level component speakers by JBL.
+A component speaker system is the way to go if you are after great-sounding speakers.
+But, as we mentioned at the start of this article, they are pretty expensive, and you shouldn’t expect much change from your $100 for these entry-level component speakers by JBL.

-Being a component system, you’ll get six individual speakers in the box, two mids, two tweeters and two crossovers.
-If you are looking get the best sound with these speakers, you should also consider splashing out for an amplifier and sub-woofer.
+Being a component system, you’ll get six individual speakers in the box, two mids, two tweeters, and two crossovers.
+If you want the best sound with these speakers, you can purchase an amplifier and sub-woofer.
 Of course, having six separate speakers also makes the installation considerably more complicated, and you may want to have them installed by a professional.

 8. Pioneer Max 3-Way Car Speakers

-Pioneer’s Max 3-Way Car Speakers are a great choice if you’re looking to replace your damaged or poor quality factory fitted speakers with smoothing with a better sound and more robust bass.
+Pioneer’s Max 3-Way Car Speakers are a great choice if you’re looking to replace your damaged or poor-quality factory-fitted speakers with superior units with better sound and more robust bass.

-Pioneer’s TS-A1670F speakers have a carbon and mica reinforced woofer cone with an elastic polymer surround as well as 11mm PET dome tweeters and are can deliver a wide dispersion of sound with deep, strong bass.
+Pioneer’s TS-A1670F speakers have a carbon and mica-reinforced woofer cone with an elastic polymer surround as well as 11 mm PET dome tweeters.
+They deliver a wide dispersion of sound with deep, strong bass.
 Pioneer’s speakers can handle 70 watts RMS (320 watts peak) and are well-suited to be powered by an amplifier.
 They have a frequency response of 37–24000 Hz.

 9. Kenwood 3-Way Car Speakers

-An older model speaker, these Kenwood KFC-1665S speakers are none-the-less a good choice for anybody looking to upgrade from their old factory fitted speakers.
-They are excellent quality and reproduce balanced highs and tight mid-range detail, but they do lack somewhat in bass.
+Although the design is a little dated, these Kenwood KFC-1665S speakers are a good choice for anybody looking to upgrade from their old factory-installed speakers.
+The high-quality speakers produce balanced highs and a tight mid-range but lack bass.

-They feature a polypropylene woofer with treated cloth surround and 1-inch balanced dome tweeter and can handle 30 watts RMS (300 watts peak power) and have a frequency response of 35 – 22000 Hz.
+They feature a polypropylene woofer with treated cloth surround and a 1-inch balanced dome tweeter that can handle 30 watts RMS (300 watts peak power).
+Kenwood’s speakers have a frequency response of 35–22000 Hz.

 10. Kicker Full Range Stereo Speakers

 Kicker has a reputation for producing speakers that are easy to fit and install, and with these speakers, they’ve delivered again.
-These 46CSC654’s are a very popular car door speaker that is seen by many as a natural step up from their poor quality factor speakers.
+The 46CSC654’s are a very popular car door speaker seen by many as a natural step up from their poor-quality factor speakers.

-Whether you are buying budget speakers or high-end models, the things that need to consider, for the most part, remain the same.
-Having already set your budget, you need to consider the type of speakers that you want and then the unique specifications and features of the various models that fit your budget.
+Whether you are buying budget speakers or high-end models, the factors that need to consider, for the most part, remain the same.
+You need to consider the type of speakers you want and the unique specifications and features of the various models that fit your budget.
 Here’s a quick breakdown of some of the things you should consider.

 Many car speakers can be purchased in different sizes, but you must know the size of the speakers you need.
-In most cases, you’ll be wanting a set of speakers that you can drop straight into the hole left by your old factory fitted model.
+In most cases, you’ll want a set of speakers that you can drop straight into the holes left by your old factory-installed models.

 Build quality is more of a consideration when purchasing budget speakers.
-At the lower end of the market, you are not going to be able to expect the same exacting standards as in high-end speakers, but even at the cheap end of the market, some speakers are better quality than others.
+At the lower end of the market, you will not be able to expect the same standards as in high-end speakers, but even at the cheap end of the market, some speakers are better than others.

 Sensitivity and Power handling

-To work effectively, your speakers need to be able to handle the power output of your stereo unit or amplifier.
-Power is measured in watts RMS and is the amount of power a speaker can handle before the sound quality gets distorted.
+To work effectively, your speakers must handle the power output of your stereo unit or amplifier.
+Power is measured in watts, and the RMS is the amount of power a speaker can handle before the sound quality gets distorted.